-When a pupil is given the school emergency inhaler or school emergency AAI, it will be recorded on the relevant general record card in the relevant it (Appendix E1 or E2).
-Parents should be informed using Appendix I: Template Note Informing Parents of Emergency Salbutamol Inhaler Use).
+When a pupil is given the school emergency inhaler or school emergency AAI, it will be recorded on the relevant general record card in the relevant it (see contents page for links to Forms E2 and E3).
+Parents should be informed about use of an asthma reliever inhaler using the Letter: Emergency Salbutamol Inhaler Use - see contents page for the link to a template with 3 slips to a page).

-When a pupil has needed to use the school emergency AAI, parents will be informed, and a record made.
+When a pupil has needed to use the school emergency AAI, parents will be informed immediately by telephone or another agreed instant communication method, and a record made.

-Records relating to the administration of medication by school staff are classed as school records as opposed to pupil records.
+Records relating to the administration of medicines by school staff are classed as school records as opposed to pupil records.
 Consent forms should be held in a separate file to the pupil file and can be held together.
-These consent forms should not be transferred to the next school or setting, and is why they should be kept separate from the pupil personal file.
+These consent forms should not be transferred to the next school or setting and is why they should be kept separate from the pupil personal file.